Portfolio

 Online

-• We use that data to create metropolitan profiles for use in special report.
+• I've used hospital data to create metropolitan profiles for use in special reports.

-• Not-for-profits: I've done a few deep dives into tax forms for not-for-profits, including
+• I've done a few deep dives into tax forms for not-for-profits, including

 • An investigation into the community benefit NFP hospitals are required to report revealed a flaw in the form that would cause some hospitals to report incorrect numbers.
 I used Python and a specialize library to mine data in bulk from form 990s.